-Ian Blackford kicked out of Commons
+Ian Blackford ordered out of Commons

-Gray report: SNP Westminster leader Blackford kicked out of Commons
+Gray report: SNP Westminster leader Blackford ordered out of Commons

-A fiery exchange has led to the Westminster leader of the Scottish National Party being kicked out of the chamber.
+A fiery exchange has led to the Westminster leader of the Scottish National Party being ordered to leave the chamber.

 In his response to Sue Gray's report into parties held at Downing Street, Ian Blackford said Boris Johnson had "wilfully misled parliament".